FAQ

 Grading

-Our middleman service to PSA, BGS, PCG and ACE, and why we never guarantee grades.
+Our middleman service to PSA, BGS, PCG, ACE and CGC, and why we never guarantee grades.

 Do you offer grading or authentication?

-We offer authentication when needed and a middleman service to PSA, BGS, PCG and ACE.
+We offer authentication when needed and a middleman service to PSA, BGS, PCG, ACE and CGC.
 We do not grade cards ourselves, that is intentional, the lines stay clean between conservation and grading.

 Do you guarantee grades?